-Note: The Advanced Authentication server uses Port 443, the default.
+The Advanced Authentication server uses Port 443, the default.

-3b Click IMPORT CERTIFICATE.
+b.
+Click IMPORT CERTIFICATE.
 A message displays to confirm whether the server is trusted.

-NOTE: If you are presented with multiple certificates to import, it is best to choose the CA certificate.
+If you are presented with multiple certificates to import, it is best to choose the CA certificate.